Phyllanthaceae: Genera

+Plants of the World Online currently accepts 60 genera.

-The list of 54 genera below is from the 2006 revision of Phyllanthaceae by Petra Hoffmann and co-workers.
+A 2006 revision of Phyllanthaceae by Petra Hoffmann and co-authors recognized 54 genera.
 In their treatment, Blotia and Petalodiscus were sunk into Wielandia and Richeriella into Flueggea.
 Breynia, Glochidion, Reverchonia, and Sauropus were recommended to be subsumed into Phyllanthus, but many new species combinations must be published to effect this change.
 Genera previously considered as the tribe Drypeteae are now placed in the separate family Putranjivaceae.
+Plants of the World Online still accepts Breynia and Glochidion, and subsumes Sauropus into Breynia.

 Phylogeny

 The revision of Phyllanthaceae by Hoffmann and co-authors was based on two molecular phylogenetic studies that were published in 2005.
 Since the revision, phylogenetic studies have been done on some of the tribes.

 The phylogenetic tree shown below is based on the results of several studies.
 Fifty-one genera are represented.
 Chonocentrum(Phyllanthaceae, incertae sedis), and three members of the tribe Scepeae (Ashtonia, Distichirrhops, and Nothobaccaurea) have not yet been sampled for DNA.
 Chonocentrum is known from only a single specimen collected in the 1850s.

 In the phylogeny shown below, statistical support for the clades was measured by bootstrap percentage.
 All branches shown below have maximum parsimony bootstrap support of at least 70%.